 Dogs Trust Glasgow says it is appealing a decision not to have a FCZ located around its rehoming centre in the Broomhouse area of the city.

-This year marks the first time a FCZ is being enforced in Glasgow, with a pilot zone being set up in the Pollokshields area, meaning the use of fireworks will be illegal for a 10-day period.
+An FCZ was slated to be enforced in Glasgow for the first time this year, with a pilot zone being set up in the Pollokshields area.
+The use of fireworks within the FCZ would be illegal for a 10-day period.

-Polloksheilds was chosen as the first place to try out the new ban due to the area having suffered the most serious firework-related antisocial behaviour in previous years, the council says.
+Pollokshields was earmarked as the location for the new ban, due to the area having suffered the most serious firework-related antisocial behaviour in previous years.

 Staff say they witness the anxiety and distress caused to dogs by fireworks every year.
 The rehoming centre has also been subject to anti-social behaviour which has seen fireworks aimed at the centre so that they explode directly above the kennels housing the dogs in its care.